 I informed her that was not cool.

 The accident was not her fault; a distracted driver T-boned her car as she was slowing to a stop at a stop light; he was changing lanes and cutting across traffic.
 Idiot!
 Thankfully, she wasn’t hurt – her seatbelt and airbags saved her.
 She only had a few minor bruises from the shoulder belt and lap belt, and a slight rash on her arm from the airbag.
-Her Jeep Compass, which she bought new and had only had for 4 years, was smooshed.
+Her Jeep Compass, which her grandparents bought for her as a graduation gift 4 years ago when she started college, was smooshed.

 It was very sad.